beeverycreative/B2X300-resources/3D_Printed_Parts/TPU Adapter/README.md

 - Layer height: 0.1mm
 - Outer walls: 4
 - Infill density: 30%
+- Supports: Active

-The estimated printing time is around `04h 01m`.
+The estimated printing time is around `04h 42m`.

 > Please note that you might need to change the orientation of some parts so they can print with correctly.
 Please check below for the recommended orientation.